FusionAuth/fusionauth-site/site/_posts/2020-08-26-announcing-fusionauth-1-19.md

 If you are running in Docker or Kubernetes, you'll have all the configuration flexibility without mounting any volumes.

 And if you are worried about your configuration breaking with these new settings, don't.
 All previous configuration options are backwards compatible.
-We will, however, nag you to update your configuration values or environment variables, because that’s how we roll.
+We will, however, kindly remind you to update your configuration values or environment variables, because that’s how we roll.
 Learn more in the [configuration reference docs](/docs/v1/tech/reference/configuration).

 ### Login page hinting